jeremydumoulin/gtfs4ev/README.md

 # GTFS4EV

-**GTFS4EV (GTFS for Electric Vehicles) is an open-source Python tool that supports planning the electrification of public transport systems.
-It simulates electric public transport operations and charging scenarios using widely available GTFS data.
+**GTFS4EV (GTFS for Electric Vehicles) is an open-source Python tool designed to support strategic planning for the electrification of public transport systems.
+It simulates electric vehicle (EV) operations and charging scenarios based on the widely available GTFS (General Transit Feed Specification) data format.
+It enables users to explore and evaluate different electrification strategies, assess spatial and temporal charging needs, and determine the required battery capacities.
+It also integrates solar photovoltaic (PV) production modeling to analyze the complementarity between local renewable generation and EV charging needs.**

-The model allows users to explore different charging strategies and assess their impacts on the charging needs in time and space, assessing also whether a specific charging strategy can meet the demand and what battery capacity is needed.
-It also evaluates how local solar PV energy could be used to fulfill the charging needs.**
+In short, GTFS4EV answers key questions such as:
+* What is the charging demand demand for bus electrification?
+* Can a specific charging strategy meet the charging demand of a public transport fleet?
+What is the associated required battery capacity?
+* How can local PV energy be used to fulfill the charging needs and reduce grid dependency?

+> :thumbsup: Additional python scripts are also included to estimate ex-post benefits such as CO2 and diesel fuel savings, and to analyze reductions in air pollution exposure.

 Authors = Jeremy Dumoulin, Alejandro Pena-Bello, Noémie Jeannin, Nicolas Wyrsch